miquelbarba/tdb_benchmarking/README.md

 Max: 21.533833 ms
 ```

-There are the scripts create_db.sh to create and import the database and drop_db.sh to delete the database.

 Run With Docker
 ---------------
 To run the command with Docker, requires docker 20.10.21 and docker-compose v2.13.0

+There are the scripts create_db.sh and drop_db.sh to create, import and delete the database in docker compose.

 Follow the instructions: